mkoppanen/php-datadog/README.md

     pear package

 before building and using the generated package.
-This ensures that version number is correctly set in header files.
+This ensures that the version number is correctly replaced in the header files.

 Automatic tags